 TGbn editor: Please modify the body of subclause 3.2 (Definitions specific to IEEE 802.11) as follows:

-Multi-AP coordination: [MAPC] a framework that includes a set of coordination schemes (such as Co-BF, Co-SR, Co-TDMA, Co-RTWT) and procedures for OBSS APs to coordinate their transmissions and
+Multi-AP coordination: [MAPC] a framework that includes a set of schemes (Co-BF, Co-SR, Co-TDMA, and Co-RTWT) and procedures in which APs operating their BSSs on the same primary 20 MHz channel coordinate to reduce interference levels and to improve network performance such as medium utilization efficiency, communication reliability, and latency.

-improve communications reliability.
+Multi-AP coordination (MAPC) requesting AP: [MAPC requesting AP] An AP that initiates a MAPC negotiation with a MAPC responding AP for one or more MAPC schemes.

+Multi-AP coordination (MAPC) responding AP: [MAPC responding AP] An AP that responds to a MAPC requesting AP.

 9.4.2 Elements